 The heat that thermonutrients generate in the body creates more demand for various nutrients needed to support faster metabolism, which causes the body to boost nutrient transportation through the GI tract in response.

 In the case of pepper, the active thermonutrient compound is called piperine.
 Some supplements contain piperine (usually in the form of BioPerine®).
 But you can add your own thermonutrients to your vitamin regimen or diet by taking a small amount of hot pepper sauce or ground pepper immediately before you take your vitamins.
-You can also look for piperine included in supplements, as in Healthycell Pro.
+You can also look for piperine included in supplements, as in Healthycell Pro (coming soon as a microgel.)

 3. Ditch the Pills